warlookq3/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

    ..
 Important:: When you contact your partner manager in :ref:`Step 4 <Step
       4 Request Configuration Verified Track Cohorts>`, you provide the verified track cohort's name.

-Do not change this cohort's name after providing it to your partner manager.
+      After your partner manager configures your course for verified track cohorting using the verified track cohort name that you provide, you cannot disable cohorts, and you cannot rename the special verified track cohort.

    * Specify **Manual** for the :ref:`cohort assignment method <Options for Assigning Learners to Cohorts>`.